-Though standard economics does not employ the concept of personal identity, it is fair to say that it identifies individuals with their utility functions or as collections of well-ordered preferences defined in terms of a set of axiomatic assumptions ascribed to those preferences.
-However, much experimental research over the last decade has cast doubt on whether these assumptions have a sound empirical basis (cf. Starmer, 2000).
+Though standard economics does not employ the concept of personal identity, it is fair to say that it identifies individuals with their utility functions or as collections of wellordered preferences defined in terms of a set of axiomatic assumptions ascribed to those preferences.
+However, much experimental research has cast doubt on whether these assumptions have a sound empirical basis (see Starmer, 2000).
 If these assumptions do not hold, or if they require significant revision, then it becomes unclear whether they can still support a unique monotonic utility function which would represent individuals' personal identities.
 In addition to this problem, there is an even more serious problem with the utility function representation of individuals' personal identities.
 Individuals' preferences are also always assumed to be their own preferences and not someone else's.
 Indeed, two people could have identical preferences, but on the standard view would be two different people because those preferences in each case would still be their own.
 This means, then, that the definition of the individual as a single distinct being is circular, because it makes individuals' identities depend on having their own preferences.
 Having an 'own' set of preferences accordingly does not distinguish and identify an individual, but rather counts as a formal procedure for mapping given preference ranking information into a choice space for whoever or whatever is to be called an 'individual' (person, firm, nation, neural process, etc.) to which those preferences belong.
-As Gerhard Debreu aptly put it, "an axiomatized theory has a mathematical form that is completely separated from its economic content" (Debreu, 1986, p.
+As Gerhard Debreu aptly put it, 'an axiomatized theory has a mathematical form that is completely separated from its economic content' (Debreu, 1986, p.
 1265).

 The utility function conception of the individual, then, fails as an account of an individual's personal identity.
 Since the circularity problem is at the root of this, it makes sense to ask how one would go about explaining personal identity in a way that avoids this problem.
-That would involve describing the individual in a manner that does not presuppose the individual, that is, in terms of characteristics that do not refer to or imply the individual, as in the case of having an own set of preferences.
-There are different ways in which this can be done (cf. Davis, 2011), but one element that can profitably be drawn upon is patterns of relationships between people, as in the two relational views of identity set out above.
-The basic idea is that patterns of relationships between people can individualize particular persons if they occupy distinct locations in these patterns.
-The advantage of this approach is that reference to 'patterns of relationships between people' does not presuppose any particular individuals who might be identified by those patterns, and thus potentially makes it possible to distinguish them out as individuals in a non-circular way.
+That would involve describing the individual in a manner that does not presuppose the individual, that is, in terms of characteristics that do not refer to or imply in which this can be done (see Davis, 2011), but one element that can profitably be drawn upon is patterns of relationships between people, as in the two relational views of identity ualize particular persons if they occupy distinct locations in these patterns.
+The advannot presuppose any particular individuals who might be identified by those patterns, and thus potentially makes it possible to pick them out as individuals in a non-circular way.
 Explaining individuals' personal identities in this way would then also make it possible to investigate how individuals' personal identities could be seen to evolve over time as individuals' social relationships change.
 This allows for a variety of views of what individual personal identity involves alternative to the standard Homo economicus conception, and as the discussion here has argued provides additional foundations for explaining behavior in connection with such phenomena as reciprocity.